 This section explores the potential for sharing spectrum between this FWA system and indoor short range devices (SRD) which operate in the same V-band spectrum.
 SRD are assumed to be IEEE 802.11ad compliant.
 The FWA nodes, both DNs and CNs, are assumed to be located 4 m above ground level.

 Two interference cases are considered.
 Both involve building penetration (outdoor-to-indoor) from FWA nodes to SRD.
 First transmissions from DNs to CNs, and second transmissions from CNs to DNs.
 The potential interference model is shown in Figure 30.
 Each DN is modelled as serving 8 to 16 CNs with time multiplex, i.e. 6% to 12% duty cycle for each DN to CN link.
-The potential interference is to SRDs located indoors, behind the windows.
+The potential interference is to SRDs located indoor, behind the windows.